How to spot and avoid romance scams

 If you feel like something is wrong, it may be.
 Be careful.

-How to report it You can report fake dating profiles to the websites that they’re posted on.
+You can report fake dating profiles to the websites that they’re posted on.
 This will help the sites to close down any fraudulent accounts.

 - Infographic: What is a money mule?